Kexine/iml-project/task_4/README.md

 # Task 4

-The task description can be found in [task_description.pdf](task_description.pdf).
+The task description is in [task_description.pdf](task_description.pdf).

 ## Results

 Our model achieved an accuracy of 69.86% on the public part of the test set and 69.71% on the private part.
-The predictions can be found in [submission.txt](submission.txt).
+The predictions are in [submission.txt](submission.txt).
 The hard baseline was at 68.8% accuracy.

 ## Reproducability